5quirre1/5quirre1/README.md

 ## Ello!
 Welcome to my github!
 Hi, I'm Squirrel!
 I am mainly a website designer (Html, Css and javascript.
+I'm 🏳️‍🌈 if you wanted to know :sob:

+Here is some stuff I can brag about :3

 I own the website <a href="https://github.com/5quirre1/Freakybob.site">Freakybob.site!

+That's literally it :sob:

 I know and am using these languages!